mittinatten/freesasa/README.md

 Accessible Surface Area (SASA) of biomolecules.
 It is designed to be simple to use with defaults, but allows customization of all parameters of the calculation and provides a few different tools to analyze the results.
-Python bindings are also included in the repository.
+Python bindings are provided separately (see below).

 By default Lee & Richards' algorithm is used, but Shrake & Rupley's is also available.
 Both can be parameterized to arbitrary precision, and